Palatine expanders: what are they used for and when to use them?

 📲 Post with the hashtags:

-#NDHW25, #DHpurplepride, #oralhealth4totalhealth, AND @thecdha
+#NDHW25, #DHpurplepride, #oralhealth4totalhealth, and @thecdha

 ➡️ Participate, show your pride and help promote the profession!